A guide to group life insurance

 Who should consider buying group life insurance?

 Group life insurance offers small, medium and large businesses the ability to extend life insurance to their employees.
-Life insurance adds value to people from all walks of life and can enhance employee benefits leading to improved staff engagement and retention.
-Employees including directors and equity partners can get life cover that is paid tax free through a trust without disclosing their health details and in some cases, group life products can offer cover to those who may not be able to arrange life insurance on a personal basis due to health and lifestyle risks.
+Life insurance provides value for people from all backgrounds and circumstances and can enhance employee benefits leading to improved staff engagement and retention.
+Employees, including directors and equity partners, can get life cover that is paid tax-free through a trust without disclosing their health details, and in some cases, group life products can offer cover to those who may not be able to arrange life insurance on a personal basis due to health and lifestyle risks.

 Which businesses qualify for group life insurance?